apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 1. CD to `oauth-advanced/provisioning`
 2. Execute: `./provision-login-app.sh`

-The provisioning script creates the required entities on Apigee Edge and returns two keys: **Consumer key** and **Consumer secret** in your terminal window.
-You'll need these values when you configure the login-app below.

 Tip: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.

 **Configure the project:**